Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/storyboard.md

 <img src="../Img/storyboards/WorkExperienceStoryboard.jpg" alt="alt text" height="100%" width="100%">

+This storyboard is the layout of the 'Work Experience' section on my digital portfolio.
+The first half  of this layout is very similar to the last two storyboards but the difference being that the image is on the left side and the information is the right side, the description will include a link to Blue Chips website.
+The image will be the logo of Blue Chip Brand Solutions which is the 3D digital printing company I did my 60 hours of work experience at, the image will be given the small size setting.
+Underneath that is an image with the largest size setting containing a screenshot of my logged work experience hours which will be used as proof that I have done my 60 hours, underneath that image is just further information of my experience at Blue Chip Brand Solutions.

+I believe that this layout meets the audiences needs because the image of the logo and the description next to it is a great way to give the audience some context onto my work experience because not only am I providing information on what they do, I am also proviiding their logo and website link so that the audience will know exactly what the company does and that will indicate waht skills I must've learned there.

 # Alternative storyboards

 These are some alternative ideas that I had when it came to making the storyboards for my digital portfolio, I obviously ended up choosing the other designs for the portfolio.
-Some of the storyboards may not have an alternatives because I didn't have any other possible ideal layouts for them meaning that the layout I chose for them already convinced me that they are the one I will go with.
+Some of the storyboards may not have an alternatives because I didn't have any other possible ideal layouts for them meaning that the layout I chose for them already convinced me that they are the one that I will go with.

 ## My education section